 The Operating Class field each indicates the frequency band on which a STA transmits Location Track Notification frames.
 All Operating Class field values are for the country specified in the Beacon frame.
 Valid values of the Operating Class field are defined in Annex E.

 The Channel field includes the channel numbers on which a STA sends or an ESS expects to receive Location Track Notification frames.
-Valid values of the Channel field are defined in Annex E.8.4.2.88 Channel Usage element
+Valid values of the Channel field are defined in Annex E.

+Channel Entry fields may be grouped together to identify a non-contiguous channel.
+A non-contiguous channel is indicated by a group of N+1 Channel Entry fields where the first N Channel Entry fields contain an Operating Class field with a 80+ Behavior Limit and the last Channel Entry field in the group contains an Operating Class octet without a 80+ Behavior Limit (as defined in Annex E).

+8.4.2.88 Channel Usage element

 The Channel Entry field includes zero or more Operating Class and Channel pairs.
-The format of Channel Entry field is shown in Figure 8-313.
+The format of the Channel Entry field is shown in Figure 8-313.
+Channel Entry fields may be grouped together to identify a non-contiguous channel as described in 8.4.2.73.3 (Location Indication Channels subelement).

-8.5.8.3 Measurement Pilot frame formatOperating Class indicates the operating class value for the operating channel.
+8.5.8.3 Measurement Pilot frame format

+If the Wide Bandwidth Channel Switch element is not included, Operating Class indicates the operating class value for the operating channel.
 Country, Operating Class, and Channel Number together specify the channel frequency and spacing for the operating channel.
-Valid values of Operating Class are shown in Annex E.
+Valid values of Operating Class are shown in Annex E, excluding Operating Classes that encompass a primary channel but do not identify the location of the primary channel. <Editor, note deletion of linefeed>.

 Channel Number indicates the operating channel.
 Channel Number is defined within an Operating Class as shown in Annex E.

+If the Wide Bandwidth Channel Switch subelement is included, the fields in the Wide Bandwidth Channel Switch sub-element indicate the operating channel, and the Operating Class and Channel Number together specify the primary channel and primary 40 MHz channel within the channel identified by the Wide Bandwidth Channel Switch subelement.

 Note to reader, not for inclusion in the draft.
 From slide 18 of 12/297r1